webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 === The browser wars ===

-The popularisation of the web brought commercial interests.
+The popularization of the web brought commercial interests.
 Marc Andreessen left NCSA and together with Jim Clark founded Mosaic Communications, later renamed to Netscape Communications Corporation, and started work on what was to become Netscape Navigator.
 Version 1.0 of the software was released in December 1994.

 Spyglass Inc. (the commercial arm of NCSA) licensed their Mosaic technology to Microsoft to form the basis of Internet Explorer.
 Version 1.0 was released in August 1995.